 Doctors have linked another rheumatoid arthritis medication, methotrexate, with increasing the likelihood that nodules will get bigger.
 This medication suppresses the immune system.
 If the nodules are problematic, your doctor may recommend switching from methotrexate to another drug, if necessary.

 Sometimes injections of corticosteroids can reduce inflammation and treat the rheumatoid nodules.
 If this doesn’t work, your doctor may recommend surgically removing the nodule or nodules.
-However, the nodules often return after surgical removal.
+But the nodules often return after surgical removal.

 Infected nodules require medical attention.
 Antibiotics may be required to treat a nodule infection.